OUAstronomy/srtn/README.md

 example         :: Provides example raw and parsed data

-operatorsmanual ALPHA :: The Operator's Manual for the NHN SRT
+manuals ALPHA   :: Contains the Hardware and Operator's Manual for the NHN SRT

 scripts         :: Provide scripts for observing and parsing data